Policies and Procedures

 - Respite services to the recipient or caregivers

 - Camp tuition and recreational activities - applications for camp tuition or recreational activities are reviewed and awarded on an ongoing basis starting in January.
 The funds go quickly; applications submitted early in the year are more likely to be funded

-- Vocational, academic classes or specialized driver evaluation and training
+- Vocational, academic classes or specialized (requiring vehicle modifications or specialized instruction) driver evaluation and training

 Items Not Funded